msevi/TidyTuesdays/README.md

 TidyTuesday
 ================

-The [Pinto lab](https://www.pintolab.com/), under [Chris Anderson](https://github.com/chrisLanderson) lead, meet every Tuesday to discuss visualization and analyses of [TidyTuesday](https://github.com/rfordatascience/tidytuesday) data.
+Some [Pinto lab](https://www.pintolab.com/) members, under [Chris Anderson](https://github.com/chrisLanderson) lead, meet every Tuesday to discuss visualization and analyses of [TidyTuesday](https://github.com/rfordatascience/tidytuesday) data.

 As a group exercise the objectives are: